Sunday, 22 February 2026

 8. The Accidental Book - Helping a Great Vocal Friend Resulted In Me Publishing My First Book

-9. Call Me Les - A Great Friend and An Amazing Writer and this is her Instagram
+9. Call Me Les - A Great Friend and An Amazing Writer, and this is her Instagram

 I recently discovered that my American Amazon Author page has a feed from this blog, which you can see here.
 It only shows on the .com site but not on others.
-C'est La Vie.
+C'est la vie.

-The music is "Casablanca Moon" by Slapp Happy
+The music is "Flying" by The Faces

 Mike Singleton - Vocal Stories